Related Articles

 Remember, Kanban is more than just a board.
 It is about improving processes by making data-driven decisions based on system feedback.
 For example, recurrent bottlenecks in a workflow section signal an impediment requiring attention.
 The visualization of work on a Kanban board allows teams to see the flow of work in real-time, making it easier to identify patterns, bottlenecks, and opportunities for improvement.
 This visibility is key to understanding the complex dynamics of knowledge work and to making informed decisions about how to optimize the workflow.

 Kanban is not a process, or a recipe, or a framework.
 It's how to see work[3].
-The Kanban Lens is a way to see your work.
-Specifically it allows us to see:
+Specifically the Kanban Lens allows us to see:

 Quantifying the Knowledge discovered